djangify/our-spot/README.md

 <details>

-As a member of the network users will enjoy:
+As a member of the platform users will enjoy:

-- A network that focuses on the importance of spending time outside
+- A platform that focuses on the importance of spending time outside.

-- The opportunity for users to share their experiences and activities through photographs
+- The opportunity for users to share their experiences and activities through photographs.

-- An opportunity to interact with other members through comments and the follow system
+- An opportunity to interact with other members through comments and the follow system.

-- A user-friendly dashboard that provides access to all parts of the network easily
+- A user-friendly dashboard that provides access to all parts of the network easily.

-- A user-friendly system/user journey for adding, commenting on and liking photos
+- A user-friendly system/user journey for adding, commenting on and liking photos.

-- A user-friendly design that works across all devices
+- A user-friendly design that works across all devices.

-- Simplicity in registering, using and interacting were the main priorities
+- Simplicity in registering, using and interacting were the main priorities to ensure user enjoyment.

 This research fed into the MVT and user stories.